g1910/DAQ-Esankalan/README.md

 DAQ-Esankalan
 =============

-Data Acquisition System on Aakash Tabalets
+Data Acquisition System on Aakash Tabalets for Sensor Data